 - Guidance for managers and operators of industrial work camps (updated June 5, 2020) (PDF, 590 KB)

 Shelters, temporary or transitional housing facilities and licensed residential addiction treatment housing facilities.

 Unless an exemption has been provided, the following activities are not permitted:

 - major festivals and concerts, large conferences and events

-- major sporting events and tournaments
+- major sporting events and tournaments with attendees in audience

 - indoor vocal concerts